Scientific Fundamentals: Understanding Laws and Variables in Research

 Dependent variables vary wide across scientific disciplines:

-blood pressure, symptom severity, survival rates, or quality of life measures
+- In medicine blood pressure, symptom severity, survival rates, or quality of life measures

 The choice of dependent variable should direct address the research question and provide meaningful information about the phenomenon being study.